DanOvando/marlin/README.md

       - Make sure that you select the box that says something about adding Rtools to the PATH variable
-  - On macOS, there might be some issues with the your compiler, particularly if your versino of R is less than 4.0.0.
+  - On macOS, there might be some issues with the your compiler, particularly if your version of R is less than 4.0.0.

 If you get an error that says something like `clang: error: unsupported option '-fopenmp'`, follow the instructions